Environmental, Quality, Health and Safety Policy (ISO 9001/14001/45001/e-Stewards: 5.2; R2: 1.0)

 ERI’s Environmental, Quality, Health and Safety Policy calls for continual improvement in its environmental, quality, health and safety management activities and business will be conducted according to the following principles:

-- Fulfil our compliance obligations, including all applicable laws and regulations and other requirements to which ERI subscribes, including the prevention of transboundary movement of Hazardous e-Waste, Problematic Components and Materials, and other e-waste which violates laws in countries involved and international and regional treaties, throughout the Recycling Chain.
+- Fulfil our compliance obligations, including all applicable laws and regulations and other requirements to which ERI subscribes, including the prevention of transboundary movement of Materials of Concerns (MOCs) Hazardous e- Waste, Problematic Components and Materials, and other e-waste in violation of relevant laws, treaties, agreements, and the e-Stewards Standard which violates laws in countries involved and international and regional treaties, throughout the Recycling Chain.

 - Follow a concept of continual improvement and make best use of our management resources in all matters of environmental, quality, health and safety matters with the goal to EQH&S performance.